aarong/feedme-spec/README.md

   When that message is received, the client must subsequently treat the feed as `Closed`.

-- The client must discard all `FeedOpenResponse` messages transmitted by the server (server violation).
+- The client should discard all `FeedOpenResponse` messages transmitted by the server (server violation).

 5. `Terminated` - When a feed is terminated...